2013 Bonnaroo Access Guide

 SECTION 6: Service Animals

-Service Dogs YES, Pets NO: Service DOGS and service miniature horses that are trained to assist an individual with a disability are allowed at Bonnaroo.
+NEW: Service Dogs YES, Pets NO: Service DOGS and miniature horses that are trained to assist an individual with a disability are allowed at Bonnaroo.
 Other types of animals and pets are NOT allowed.
-These other animals and pets will be picked up and placed with the local humane society.
-Please use the local kennels if you are traveling with your pet.
-There is a list of kennels in Bonnaroo’s Info Guide.
+Other animals and pets will be picked up and placed with the local humane society.

 Syringes: A person bringing a syringe will need to show medication in prescription packaging with name on the label, and photo ID.